 Brava, also known as (Baraawe), is an old Sea Port Town in the Lower Shebelle Region of Southern Somalia.
 And the capital city of Southwest State of Somalia.
 According to the district authorities, the estimated population is 61,282 (43,000 inhabitants and 23,700 IDPs).

 The Braveness communities belong to the ethnic minority with a distinctive Bantu language.
 They are the most marginalized communities in Somalia who have not rightfully received the attention needed.
 It was evident that Brava was the centre of immediate need since very little aid reached the area.
 Particularly devastating in education, where an entire generation has lost out on one of the most precious childhood opportunities.

 The right to education is not entirely performed for school-age children living in conflict-affected and fragile areas of Brava District.
 Brava has experienced a series of changes of power and rule since the fall of the Central government in 1991.

-We are already on the ground helping those affected by famine, drought, floods, and armed conflict.
-Areas of intervention include IDP camps in Mogadishu, Afgoye and the rest of the Southwest region.
-And closed villages and the towns of Baidoa, Bakool, Berdaalle, Brava, Marka and rural villages along the Shabelle River of the Southwest region.
+We are already helping those affected by famine, floods, and armed conflict.
+Areas of intervention include IDP camps in Mogadishu, Afgoye and the rest of the closed villages and the towns of Baidoa, Bakool, Berdaalle, Brava, Marka and rural villages along the Shabelle River of the Southwest region.